Sandhyagito/Docker-Compose-Projects/Python-Flask-App/README.md

     app.run(host='0.0.0.0', port=5000)

 Why app.py?
-Starts the Flask App: Runs the web server when the container starts.
+**Starts the Flask App**: Runs the web server when the container starts.
-Defines Routes: Returns a greeting message when accessing the root URL.
+**Defines Routes**: Returns a greeting message when accessing the root URL.
-Runs the Server: Makes the app accessible externally.
+**Runs the Server**: Makes the app accessible externally.

 2. Create requirements.txt
 Add the following lines to requirements.txt: